 What do I put on my personal Kanban board?

 Your personal Kanban board can help you manage any tasks or activities on your to-do list.

 For the most effective Kanban personal productivity tool, consider the following tips:

 - Tasks related to different parts of your life should be on separate boards (i.e., have a "home" board and a "work" board).

 - Break activities down into separate concrete tasks that take a few hours to a few days each.
 For instance, instead of "create an email campaign," break it down into "upload email list," "draft email sequencing," etc.

-- Don’t set too high a maximum number of tasks that can be in the "In Progress" list at once.
-Start with 1–3; then add more if you find yourself having too much downtime.
+- Don’t set a high maximum number of tasks that can be in the "In Progress" list at once.
+Start with 1–3, then add more if you find yourself having too much downtime.